 Yes, that’s the name of the song.
 When I play it on iTunes, it looks my computer has been infected with a gibberish virus.

 While not all witch house artists have indecipherable names—Zola Jesus, White Ring, and Terminal Twilight, for instance, are straightforwardly named—a good many do.
-Between the aforementioned artists and other acts like LEEP ∞ OVER and xix, it seems as though the unknowability of human emotion with which witch house music concerns itself translates over to the names these artists give themselves as well.
+Between the aforementioned artists and other acts like LEEP ∞ OVER and xix, the genre’s artists tend to pick names that reflect their music’s concern with the unknowability of human emotion.

-And this is totally harmless, of course, except for the fact that it runs the risk of coming across as a bit too silly for its own good, a plight that plagued…
+And this is totally harmless, of course, except for the fact that it runs the risk of coming across as a bit too silly for its own good.
+That’s a plight that plagued…

 Well, for one thing, it comes across as a bit disingenuous to deem yourself “chill.”
-It’s like bragging about modesty; there’s something a bit disingenuous and maybe even smug about identifying yourself as such.
+It’s like bragging about modesty.
 The popular hypothesis states that chillwave grew popular out of the apathy and introversion of the nation’s youth in the face of several wars, a seemingly disappointing Obama presidency, and the economic shitshow that’s marked the past couple of years.
-In the wake of the tea party’s proliferation and such attempts at counter-programming as Jon Stewart’s Rally to Restore Sanity, however, it’s not quite as “cool” to be “chill.”
+In the wake of the Tea Party’s proliferation and such attempts at counter-programming as Jon Stewart’s Rally to Restore Sanity, however, it’s not quite as “cool” to be “chill.”

 Such resignation is now seen as passive.
 Indeed, the chillwave has crested—and thanks to market saturation, it’s no longer enough to drape one’s pop melodies in drowsy synths and down-by-the-shore sound effects.
 I’m not saying that chillwave as a genre is necessarily played out, but if you call yourself a “chillwave artist” now, in October of 2010, you’ll face as much derision as you will admiration.
 I’d like to think that in a way, witch house is a cynical response to chillwave, turning the latter’s quiet rhythmic nostalgia on its head and crucifying it on an upside-down cross.